trentlarson/distrinet/README.md

 - `yarn dev`

-To experiment:
+To add the tasks for this project:

+- Go to the "distnet settings" and click 'Add Distrinet Project Source' at the bottom.

+To experiment with test data:

-- Go to the "distnet settings" on the first page and click 'Use Test Settings' at the bottom.
+- Go to the "distnet settings" and click 'Use Test Settings' at the bottom.

 To run tests: